guardian/recommendations/pull-requests.md

 Tip: Github allows you to open a PR in `draft` state, which can often be helpful if you want to review your own code, or have remote CI checks run, before others review it.
 (Remember to [change the status of your PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request#marking-a-pull-request-as-ready-for-review) to `ready for review` later on though!)

 ## Small
-A PR should be easy to understand, and address a single concern.
+A PR should be clear, and address a single concern.

 There should be a manageable number of changes in a PR.
 Try to make your PR as small as possible while still advancing the functionality of the product.